aimannajjar/columbiau-rocchio-search-query-expander/README.md

 Unpack archive and from the command line in a Linux machine run using Python 2.7.3+ Modify constants and set your BING Account Key

 	python main.py <precision> <query>

+For example, to query for 'gates' keyword with target precision of 0.9, run:

-e.g. python main.py .90 'gates'
+	python main.py .90 'gates'

-Various settings can be easily changed to experiment with results in constants.py
+Various settings can be easily changed to experiment with results in __constants.py__